patacongo/Pascal/doc/PascalNotes.md

 ### Run-time String Memory

 Pascal runtime memory is divided into four regions:  String stack, RO data, the Pascal run-time stack, and a heap region.
-The size of the string stack is set with the -t option to prun and 1024 is the default size used by the testone.sh script.
-String allocations are large, the default size is 80 bytes (note 1), and the string stack cleanup is lazy; perhaps only when a procedure/function returns and local string variables go out of scope.
-As a result, programs with functions that do a lot of string  operations may need a start larger than the 1024 default.
-Most but *not* all of the test files here work OK with a string stack of 1024.
+The size of the string stack is set with the -t option to prun.
+String buffer allocations are large, the default size is 80 bytes (note 1), and the string stack cleanup is lazy; string memory is only freed when a procedure/function returns and local string variables go out of scope.

-This problem is largely alleviated by using short strings that do not require such large string stack allocations.
-But this can still be a problem; many simple programs that do string operations may require a rather large string stack for temporary strings.
+String memory usage can be reduced by using short strings that do not require such large string stack allocations.

-In order manage the string stack, the string pointer is retained in frame by the run-time code at entry into each higher dynamic nesting level and restored when returning to the previous level, when string variables at that level variables go out of scope.
+In order manage the string stack, the string pointer is retained in frame by the run-time code at entry into each higher dynamic nesting level and restored when returning to the previous level, when string variables at that level go out of scope.

+String memory is allocated in one of two ways:

+- When initialized for an deeper dynamic nesting level:  All string variables are initialized with memory allocated from the string stack.
+When we return to a lower nesting level, all of these strings will be freed when the saved string stack pointer is restored from the frame data.
+- When temporary strings are needed for string operations, these are allocated from the heap memory (because it supports *random access* freeing operations.
+These temporary strings are freed when the string container is popped off the stack by run-time logic.

 Note 1: The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.